Fox Sports College Hoops '99

-Fox Sports College Hoops '99 is a college basketball sports video game developed by Z-Axis, and published by Fox Interactive under the brand name Fox Sports Interactive for the Nintendo 64.
+Fox Sports College Hoops '99 is a college basketball sports video game developed by Z-Axis, published by Fox Interactive under the brand name Fox Sports Interactive, and distributed by 20th Century Fox Home Entertainment for the Nintendo 64.
 Jeff Sheppard of the University of Kentucky is featured on the cover.

 Developed to be an NBA-branded video game, it had to be rebranded as a college basketball game after the original publisher shut down.
 The game features 120 college basketball teams, multiplayer support for two players, and many of the college championships including the NCAA men's basketball championship.
 It was the first college sports game for the Nintendo 64.

 Gameplay

 A player from the University of Kentucky shoots a jump shot.

 The game allows the player to play a single game between any two teams in an exhibition mode, or to play a season mode as the manager of a college basketball team.
 College Hoops '99 only supports up to two player multiplayer, unlike comparable games of the time which supported four player multiplayer.
 The season mode contains most of the major college tournaments including early-season tournaments, although the National Invitation Tournament was not included.

 The game uses Fox Sports's TV set-up in order to give the player a more realistic feel to gameplay.
 However, there is little commentary and there are no real fight songs or other university-specific songs in the game.